-Neuro-Cardiac Guided TMS (NCG TMS)
+What is Neuro-Cardiac Guided TMS (NCG TMS)?

-Sufferers of depression are found to have disturbed autonomic regulation, experiencing higher heart rate and lower heart rate variability (HRV), more pronounced in patients with severe Major Depressive Disorder (MDD).
+Sufferers of depression are found to have disturbed autonomic regulation, experiencing higher hesart rate and lower heart rate variability (HRV), more pronounced in patients with severe Major Depressive Disorder (MDD).
 External cues such as respiration affect variability in heart rate, indicating that the heart is connected to the brain network implicated in MDD.
 Indeed, several studies show the connectivity between the brain structures involved in this network (CLPFC, gACC, vagal nerve) and the heart.
 Moreover, some research indicates that rTMS treatment leads to a decrease in heart rate thereby improving heart rate patterns in patients undergoing this treatment.

 This connectivity can therefore be used to validate whether the network is correctly targeted with rTMS.
 Since the heart is involved, correct targeting of, for example, the DLPFC, should lead to heart rate decreases.
 If not, the DLPFC may not be accurately targeted.
 In common rTMS practice, the DLPFC is found according to the 5 (or 6) cm rule (5cm anterior from the place where thumb movement is found), or using the BEAM-F3 method.
 This is shown to be adequate on the group level, but individually there might be substantial variation.